ArtskydJ/just-login-client/README.md

 ###Arguments:

 - `dnodeEndpoint` is a string for the endpoint that dnode uses for communication.
-This argument optional, and defaults to "/dnode".
+This argument is optional, and defaults to `"/dnode"`.
+The string must start with a forward slash `/`.
 - `cb` is a function that has the following arguments:
 	- `err` is either `null` or an `Error` object.
 	- `newApi` is documented [here](https://github.com/ArtskydJ/just-login-server-api#api-methods).